Back to Top

 Technology Instruction

 The Teaching & Learning Team recognizes a range of approaches to use when teaching technology.
 Whether for students, staff, or faculty, self-directed tutorials are frequently an ideal orientation to a new tool.
-Monroe Library collects and creates such tutorials, making them available through its learning objects repository Wolf-LOR and on its technology guides.
+Monroe Library collects and creates such tutorials, making them available through its learning objects repository Wolf-LOR and on its digital scholarship guides.
 These tutorials are often demonstrations of key functions of a specific software.

 Learning how to apply such tools in a critical way usually requires a different sort of approach -- one which features active, reflective, and collaborative learning.
 We design this type of instruction in a variety of formats, and we tend less to stress a particular tool or software than we do a related literacy (i.e. data or media literacy), or metaliteracy.